Frequently Asked Questions - FAQ:

 Q. Can I put a sheepskin in the washing machine?

-There is nothing as soft and luxurious as something that is made out of the sheepskin.
-The sheepskin is warm, soft and has high insulating properties.
+There is nothing as soft and luxurious as something that is made out of sheepskin.
+Sheepskin is warm, soft and has high insulating properties.
 One of the advantages of some sheepskins is that they are machine washable.
 It is very important to know how to clean the sheepskin as the leather side of the sheepskin, if not washed correctly, can be permanently damaged.
-Just remember the below mentioned following sheepskin cleaning rules and you are good to go:
+Just remember the below mentioned sheepskin cleaning rules and you are good to go:

 - Wash the sheepskin with Woolskin or an approved detergent.